Nelbert442/dero-golang-pool/README.md

-		"bgsave": true,				// Perform BGSAVE on Redis after successful payouts session "walletHost": "127.0.0.1",	// Defines the host of the wallet daemon "walletPort": "30309"		// Defines the port of the wallet daemon [DERO Mainnet defaults to 20209 and Testnet to 30309] }
+		"bgsave": true,				// Perform BGSAVE on Redis after successful payouts session "walletHost": "127.0.0.1",	// Defines the host of the wallet daemon "walletPort": "30309"		// Defines the port of the wallet daemon [DERO Mainnet defaults to 20209 and Testnet to 30309] },

+	"website": {
+		"enabled": true,			// Set website enabled to true, utilized, or false, not utilized "port": "8080"				// Set the port for the website to be bound to }
 }
 ```